How to grow maple trees in Alberta

 There are 10 native maple species in Canada, points out NAIT grounds supervisor and horticulturalist Dan Tavenier.
 “Every province has at least one,” he says.
 As gardeners, however, “We haven’t got a whole lot to pick from on the Prairies.”

-In Alberta, suitable varieties include the Manitoba maple (check your driveway – chances are good there’s at least one thriving in a crack in the concrete) and the Douglas maple, which Tavenier has seen near Mount Robson, on the eastern slopes of the Rocky Mountains.
+In Alberta, suitable varieties include the Manitoba maple (check your driveway – chances are good there’s at least one thriving in a crack in the concrete) and the Douglas maple, which Tavenier has seen near Mount Robson, in the Rocky Mountains.

 While it’s not easy to grow anything that matches the flag – its leaf is modelled on the sugar maple of Eastern Canada – you can still spruce up the garden with some genuine Canadiana.
 All it takes is knowing the best maples to pick or, if you’re determined to show your pride by emulating our national symbol, patience and dedication.
 Just don’t expect the results to be red.